sherilan/exposed-mcx/README.md

 # exposed-mc
 Code for the paper "Vessel-to-Vessel Motion Compensation with Reinforcement Learning

-**REGARDING DATA**
-The vessel motion trajectory data is currently unpublished, pending approval from owners.
-We hope to resolve this as soon as possible.

 ## Setup

 Below follows instructions for setting up the codebase.